zhichao-aws/opensearch-sparse-model-tuning-sample/README.md

 The data file has the same format as training with infoNCE.

 ## Run with knowledge distillation (scores pre-computed)
 For expensive teacher models like LLM or cross-encoders, we can calculate the scores in advance and store the scores.
-To run with pre-computed KD scores, use_in_batch_negatives should be set to false.
+To run with pre-computed KD scores, The training_mode should be `kd`.

-Data file is a datasets.Dataset, each sample is an object like this:
+Data file is a jsonl file, each line is a data sample like this:
 ```json
 {
     "query":"xxx xxx xxx",